-A gentleman, walking along the ruins of Athens, came upon a fallen statue of Jupiter; making an exceedingly low bow, he said: "O Jupiter!
-I salute thee."
-He then added: "Should you ever sit upon the throne of heaven again, do not, I pray you, forget that

-I treated you politely when you were prostrate."
+A gentleman walking among the ruins of Athens came upon a fallen statue of Jupiter.
+Making an exceedingly low bow, he said: "Oh, Jupiter, I salute thee."
+He then added: "Should you ever get up in the world again, do not forget, I pray you, that I treated you politely while you were prostrate."

-We have all been taught by the Church that nothing is so well calculated to excite the ire of the Deity as to express a doubt as to his existence, and that to deny it is an unpardonable sin.
-Numerous well-attested instances are referred to of Atheists being struck dead for denying the existence of God.
-According to these religious people, God is infinitely above us in every respect, infinitely merciful, and yet he cannot bear to hear a poor finite man honestly question his existence.
-Knowing, as he does, that his children are groping in darkness and struggling with doubt and fear; knowing that he could enlighten them if he would, he still holds the expression of a sincere doubt as to his existence the most infamous of crimes.
-According to orthodox logic, God having furnished us with imperfect minds, has a right to demand a perfect result.
+We have all been taught by the Church that nothing is so well calculated to excite the ire of the Deity as to express a doubt as to his existence, and to deny it is an unpardonable sin.
+Numerous well-attested instances were referred to, of Atheists being struck dead for denying the existence of God.
+According to these religious people, God is infinitely above us in every respect, infinitely merciful, and yet He cannot bear to hear a poor finite man honestly question His existence.
+Knowing as He does that His children are groping in darkness and struggling with doubt and fear; knowing that He could enlighten them if He would, He still holds the expression of a sincere doubt as to His existence the most infamous of crimes.

-Suppose Mr. Smith should overhear a couple of small bugs holding a discussion as to the existence of Mr. Smith, and suppose one should have the temerity to declare, upon the honor of a bug, that he had examined the whole question to the best of his ability, including the argument based upon design, and had come to the conclusion that no man by the name of Smith had ever lived.
-Think then of Mr. Smith flying into an ecstacy of rage, crushing the Atheist bug beneath his iron heel, while he exclaimed: "I will teach you, you blasphemous wretch, that Smith is a diabolical fact!"

-What then can we think of a God who would open the artillery of heaven upon one of his own children for simply expressing his honest thought?
-And what man who really thinks can help repeating the words of Ennius: "If there are Gods they certainly pay no attention to the affairs of man."
+According to the orthodox logic, God having furnished us with imperfect minds, has a right to demand a perfect result.
+Suppose Mr. Smith should overhear a couple of small bugs holding a discussion as to the existence of Mr. Smith, and suppose one should have the temerity to declare upon the honour of a bug that he had examined the whole question to the best of his ability, including the argument based upon design, and had come to the conclusion that no man by the name of Smith had ever lived.
+Think, then, of Mr. Smith flying into an ecstacy of rage, crushing the atheist bug beneath his iron heel, while he exclaimed, "I will teach you, blasphemous wretch, that Smith is a diabolical fact!"
+What, then, can we think of a God who would open the artillery of heaven upon one of His own children for simply expressing his honest thought?
+And what man who really thinks can help repeating the words of Æneas, "If there are gods, they certainly pay no attention to the affairs of men."